zvielkoren/self-streme/docs/PTERODACTYL_DEPLOYMENT.md

 ### Port Already in Use

-**Problem**: Error "Port already in use"
+**Problem**: Error "Port already in use" or "failed to bind host port ...:6881/tcp"

 **Solutions**:
-1. Change the `SERVER_PORT` variable in Startup settings
+1. Change the `SERVER_PORT` or `TORRENT_PORT` variable in Startup settings.
+2. If port 6881 is taken, use 6882, 6883, or any other port.
+3. Ensure the new port is added to the **Network** tab in Pterodactyl.
-2. Ensure no other service is using the port
+4. Ensure no other service on the host machine is using the port.
-3. Restart the Pterodactyl daemon:
+5. Restart the Pterodactyl daemon:
    ```bash
    # On host machine
    sudo systemctl restart wings